varnish/orca/README.md

 # Varnish Orca

-Varnish Orca is a **Virtual Registry Manager** that consolidates and accelerates registries for build & runtime artifacts.
+Varnish Orca is a **Virtual Registry Manager**: a high-performance pull-through cache for package registries.
+It runs anywhere to dramatically speed up pulls, clones, and downloads for both developers and CI/CD workflows.

-By caching Docker Images, NPM Packages, Helm Charts, Go Modules, and many more, Orca speeds up CI/CD pipelines, reduces developer friction, and lowers operational costs.
+Orca outperforms traditional repository managers and mirrors by leveraging Varnish to cache packages directly at the HTTP layer.
+Clients requesting the same package receive the the same response from Varnish's memory or disk cache, bypassing the need for package indexing, a database, or a complex application server.

+Getting started is simple: define a Virtual Registry with Orca, then configure your clients to pull from it.
+For private repositories, Orca remains completely transparent.
+Clients continue to use their existing credentials, and Orca performs authorization checks against the upstream registry before serving any content from the cache.

-Varnish Orca is free to use, with a Premium license upgrade that enables private repository caching, persisted cache, and more.
+Varnish Orca is free to use.
+A Premium license is available, which enables private repository caching, a persistent disk cache, and additional enterprise features.

 ## Getting Started